Housebreaking.. arrggghh!!

 When I was picking Hattie up from the breeder I happened to say about how I was dreading Toilet training again and she was surprised at the time Daisy had taken to learn.

-She asked me how I had gone about it with Daisy and I said well puppy pads everywhere and she said one as close to the door you want to use to let them in to the garden and none anywhere else,
+She asked me how I had gone about it with Daisy and I said well puppy pads everywhere and she said no no no no one as close to the door you want to use to let them in to the garden and none anywhere else,

 Well I thought I would try this method and must say it did work with Hattie.